 As the Chief of Police, I am committed to facing all challenges head on by being flexible enough to make adjustments necessary to maintain a safe campus environment for all those that study, work, or visit.
-This publication includes UTHSC's crime data for years 2020, 2021, and 2022, reports, various policies, and recommendations to both maintain and improve our campus safety.
+This publication includes UT Health Science Center's crime data for years 2021, 2022 and 2023, reports, various policies, and recommendations to both maintain and improve our campus safety.
 It is my goal to provide a quality level of service by remaining focused, innovative, proactive, and transparent.
 This department is and shall always remain committed to working in the campus community as a public servant responsively addressing the campus needs.
-As always, let us be reminded that the overall safety the UTHSC campus will be better served if we all do our part in maintaining this quality level of service.
+As always, let us be reminded that the overall safety the UT Health Science Center campus will be better served if we all do our part in maintaining this quality level of service.
 If you see something, say something.

-UTHSC CAMPUS POLICE DEPARTMENT OVERVIEW
+UT HEALTH SCIENCE CENTER CAMPUS POLICE DEPARTMENT OVERVIEW

 The University of Tennessee Health Science Center campus boasts a current population of over 7,000 faculty, staff, and students.
 As in all communities, public safety, crime, and the loss of property are a daily concern.
 This report reflects our commitment to providing services in a professional manner to the public that we serve.
 It is our hope that you will find everything here that you need to know about safety, security, and police services.
-Our web page has been redesigned to facilitate easy access to our most requested information on programs and services, crime information, and our annual safety report, which contains various reports and links to comprehensive crime statistics for our campus.
+Our web page has been redesigned to facilitate easy access to our most requested information on programs and services, crime information, and our annual security report, which contains various reports and links to comprehensive crime statistics for our campus.

-The UTHSC Police Department (UTHSC-PD) is responsible for the safety and security of the campus and the University community.
-We believe everyone can play an important role in keeping the UTHSC campus a safe place to learn, work and live.
-By following a few safety guidelines--such as securing your personal property and reporting suspicious activity and suspicious persons right away - YOU can help the UTHSC-PD deter criminal activity.
-Please take an active ownership role in making the UTHSC a safer community.
+The UT Health Science Center Campus Police Department (UTHSC-PD) is responsible for the safety and security of the campus and the University community.
+We believe everyone can play an important role in keeping the UT Health Science Center campus a safe place to learn, work, and train.
+By following a few safety guidelines such as securing your personal property and reporting suspicious activity and suspicious persons right away - YOU can help the UTHSC-PD deter criminal activity.
+Please take an active ownership role in making the UT Health Science Center a safer community.

-The UTHSC-PD reports to the Office of the Executive Vice Chancellor.
+The UTHSC-PD reports to the Office of the Executive Vice Chancellor and Chief Operating Officer.
 The contact information is as follows: